erSubhashThapa/100daysofcode/r1-log.md

 - **Pomodoro:**

    I finished the function that converts the time from seconds to m:ss.
-I merged my branch mack to master and deleted the branch.
+I merged my branch back to master and deleted the branch.

    I worked on the layout of the timer.
 I reviewed some of (flexboxfroggy)[https://flexboxfroggy.com/] but I decided to change the flexbox I was working with to grid.
 I'm still trying to get the hang of each.

    I added some styles.
 I used [this dribbble page for inspo.](https://dribbble.com/shots/2750480-Daily-UI-014-Countdown-Timer)

    ![dribble inspo image](https://cdn.dribbble.com/users/455244/screenshots/2750480/daily-ui-_014.png)

     _Work by [Serj Krush](https://dribbble.com/SerjKrush)._

     I left off with a bug where the gradient background color has a white line on the right side of the timer div.
 I don't know why.
-It looks light pink in the gif.
+It looks light pink in the gif, but it's white.

    ![screenshot](log_imgs/pomo2_28.gif)